 The best of both worlds—and Fundrise’s most popular plan.
 The Balanced Investing portfolio aims to earn returns from both dividends and appreciation.

-To accomplish this goal, Fundrise allocates your portfolio across debt and equity real estate assets.
+To accomplish this goal, Fundrise allocates your portfolio across debt investments and equity real estate assets.

 Fundrise deploys both strategies used with the Supplemental Income portfolio and the Long-Term Growth portfolio to keep your investments balanced.